-The testing became part of my morning ritual to wake up, and it seemed a minor inconvenience for the reassuring feeling it offered— and an investment in our own safety, given that Viking’s founder and chairman Torstein Hagen told us in a media briefing that the company is spending as much on its COVID-19 protocols and testing as it is on fuel.
+The testing became part of my morning ritual to wake up.
+It seemed a minor inconvenience for the reassuring feeling it offered— and an investment in our own safety, given that Viking's founder and chairman Torstein Hagen told us in a media briefing that the company is spending as much on its COVID-19 protocols and testing as it is on fuel.

 The Other Onboard Protocols

 Can a cruise be enjoyable amid such hyper-vigilance?
 I discovered that if you take a "go with the flow" approach, it can be almost as enjoyable as a cruise in the "before times."
 It probably helped that I live in New York City, where mask-wearing and hand-sanitizing were embraced early on and never really went away.
 For me, wearing a mask in all indoor public spaces when not actively eating or drinking wasn't really a big deal.
 The masks Viking provided were comfortable and fit well, and there were plenty of hands-free sanitizing stations around the ship.
 However, crew members were masked at all times, so not seeing their smiles was definitely an adjustment.